kaveman22/kaveman-recipes/docs/workflow.md

 Here's an example of adding the "Sticky Mango Jerk Chicken Wings" recipe:

 1. Create file: `_recipes/jamaican/sticky-mango-jerk-chicken-wings.md`
-2. Add front matter with recipe details
+2. Add front matter with recipe details including YouTube URL
 3. Structure content with ingredients and steps
 4. Add to git and push changes